tenzir/tenzir/web/docs/pipelines.md

 ![Serve Operator](operators/sinks/serve.excalidraw.svg)

-Because you have full control over the location where you run the pipeline, you can push it all the way to the "last mile.".
+Because you have full control over the location where you run the pipeline, you can push it all the way to the "last mile".
 This helps especially when there are compliance and data residency concerns that must be properly addressed.